CEA-MetroCarac/pystack3d/paper/paper.md

 The processing steps currently offered by ``PyStack3D`` are:

-* **cropping** to reduce the image field of view to the users ROI (Region Of Interest)
+* **cropping** to reduce the image field of view to the user's ROI (Region Of Interest)

 * **background removal** to reduce, from 2D or 3D polynomial approximations, large-scaled brightness and contrast variations issued for instance from shadowing or charging effects in FIB-SEM images acquisition

-* **intensity rescaling** to homogenize the ‘gray’ intensity distribution between successive slices and smooth out abrupt intensity jumps that can occur due for instance to variations in the beam source.
+* **intensity rescaling** to homogenize the ‘gray’ intensity distribution between successive slices and smooth out abrupt intensity jumps that can occur due to, for instance, variations in the beam source.

-* **registration** to correct the images misalignment due to shifting, drift, rotation, … during the images acquisition (based on the ``PyStackReg`` package [@PyStackReg])
+* **registration** to correct the image misalignment due to shifting, drift, rotation, … during the image acquisition [based on the ``PyStackReg`` package @PyStackReg]

-* **destriping** to minimize artefacts like stripes or curtains effects typically found in FIB-SEM images (based on the ``PyVSNR`` package [@pyVSNR], [@VSNR] or wavelet decomposition [@Munch])
+* **destriping** to minimize artefacts like stripes or curtain effects typically found in FIB-SEM images (based on the ``PyVSNR`` package [@pyVSNR], [@VSNR] or wavelet decomposition [@Munch])

 * **resampling** to correct non-uniform spatial inter-slice distances and enable correct 3D volume reconstructions

 * **final cropping** to eliminate artefacts potentially produced near the edges during the image processing or to select another ROI at the end.

 At the end of each process step, ``PyStack3D`` provides statistical profiles like evolution of minimum, maximum, and mean values for each slice, and relevant visualizations specific to the processing performed.
-In addition, 3D and 2D plots (cut-planes) akin to those shown in (\autoref{fig:PyStack3D}) and (\autoref{fig:workflow}) respectively can be produced.
+In addition, 3D and 2D plots (cut-planes) akin to those shown in \autoref{fig:PyStack3D} and \autoref{fig:workflow}, respectively, can be produced.

 Note that the processing can be carried out on multiple channels corresponding to images issued from multiple detectors, typically useful in the context of FIB-SEM input data.
 Moreover, when working with a Zeiss microscope, some metadata issued from the equipment can be automatically incorporated in the input ``.toml`` parameter file.

-In conclusion, ``Pystak3D`` has been designed to evolve over time and accommodate new process steps.
+In conclusion, ``Pystack3D`` has been designed to evolve over time and accommodate new process steps.
 Its code structure has been crafted to seamlessly integrate new functionalities, leveraging multiprocessing capabilities.

 # Acknowledgements

-This work, carried out on the CEA-Platform for Nanocharacterisation (PFNC), was supported by the “Recherche Technologique de Base” program of the French National Research Agency (ANR).
+This work, carried out on the CEA-Platform for Nanocharacterisation (PFNC), was supported by the ``Recherche Technologique de Base'' program of the French National Research Agency (ANR).

 ![](../doc/_static/workflow_1.png)